 American political institutions and development, Congress, political parties, lawmaking, separation-of-powers, political economy

-Jeffery A. Jenkins is Provost Professor of Public Policy, Political Science, and Law, Judith & John Bedrosian Chair of Governance and the Public Enterprise, Director of the Bedrosian Center, and Director of the Political Institutions and Political Economy (PIPE) Collaborative, and Maria B. Crutcher Professor of Citizenship and Democratic Values.
+Jeffery A. Jenkins is Provost Professor of Public Policy, Political Science, and Law, Judith & John Bedrosian Chair of Governance and the Public Enterprise, Director of the Bedrosian Center, Director of the Political Institutions and Political Economy (PIPE) Collaborative, and Maria B. Crutcher Professor of Citizenship and Democratic Values.

 Dr. Jenkins holds a PhD in political science from the University of Illinois at Urbana-Champaign and an MS in mathematical methods for the social sciences from Northwestern University.
 He has been a postdoctoral fellow at Princeton University and Michigan State University.